Coronavirus support for the voluntary and community sector

 - Contingency planning

-Information, guidance and resources for small charities during coronavirus outbreak.
+Information, guidance and resources for small charities during the coronavirus outbreak.

 Information, guidance and resources including a free, online toolkit to increase impact and funding.

 The free COVID-19 funder database is live.
-Searchable, using multiple criteria, with 545 funders; click through to 1,000s of funder websites.
-It takes 2 minutes to register and is free.
+Searchable, using multiple criteria, with 545 funders - click through to 1,000s of funder websites.
+It takes two minutes to register and is free.

-A guide to HR issues during coronavirus outbreak.
+A guide to HR issues during the coronavirus outbreak.

 Aimed at small businesses, but also relevant to small charities, social enterprises, community businesses and impact organisations.